 Space saving, easy to store away

-Good range of weight 5-50lbs
+Good weight range of 5-50lb

 Includes two cradles

-Whys 1″ standard important? well when you grow out of the relatively low weight range offered, you will be able to buy extra weight plates from any other fitness company who sell the industry standard 1″ weight plates.
+Whys 1″ standard important?
+Well, when you grow out of the relatively low weight range offered, you will be able to buy extra weight plates from any other fitness company that sells the industry standard 1″ weight plates.

-Yes4All’s are cheap less than $60, almost unbreakable and can grow with you as your strength increases, yes they take some time changing out the weight plates because you have to unscrew the collars, but when think you can get close 90-lb on each dumbbell, think how many years of training you can get out of a set like this for minimum damage to your wallet.
+Yes4All’s are cheap, less than $60, almost unbreakable, and can grow with you as your strength increases.
+Yes, they take some time changing out the weight plates because you have to unscrew the collars, but when think you can get close 90-lb on each dumbbell, think how many years of training you can get out of a set like this for minimum damage to your wallet.

 It’s worth noting spinlock collars do become loose quite easily, make sure you tighten them as securely as possible to avoid any plate rattles when training.
-A few reports of paint coming off of the weight plates when in use but nothing a vacuum won’t sort out.
+A few reports of paint coming off of the weight plates when in use, but nothing a vacuum won’t sort out.